 Landlord and tenant issues are bound to arise when the prosperity of two businesses is directly related to commonly held commercial property.
-At Housing and Property Law Partnership (HPLP), we offer tailored, individualised legal services for commercial landlords, tenants or managing agents.
+At Housing and Property Law Solicitors, we offer tailored, individualised legal services for commercial landlords, tenants or managing agents.
 As a boutique firm located near central London, we offer specialised services at competitive prices for clients throughout the greater London area and South East England.

 Protecting Your Rights to Commercial Property

 Our firm focuses exclusively on handling all aspects of property law, whether in commercial property or residential property.
 We have established expertise recognised by professionals within the sector.
 We use our experience to assist commercial landlords and tenants with disputes regarding: